When I came up with my first guitar lick, using the A minor pentatonic scale in its most commonly used guitar scale pattern, I was over the moon.

 Practice this a few times, before you start implementing the next step.

-Step 3: Learn licks using notes from both patterns
+Step 3: Learn licks using notes from both scale patterns

-Rather than practice an exercise like this for a million times, once you get the grip of the new pattern formed by the connection, you should start using it in real musical situations, that is, licks and solos.
+Rather than practice a guitar scale pattern exercise like this for a million times, once you get the grip of the new pattern formed by the connection, you should start using it in real musical situations, that is, licks and solos.

 Notice that apart from the slide, I’ll be using other phrasing techniques such as bending strings, legato technique and vibrato.